foundriesio/docs/source/rtos/branching.rst

 will be fast-forward changes only.
 However, **updates will stop after the month ends** and trunk development continues on new branches.

-You can continue using RTOS MicroPlatform at your site for as long as you'd like, even when you're using a monthly snapshot manifest branch.
+You can continue using the RTOS MicroPlatform at your site for as long as you'd like, even when you're using a monthly snapshot manifest branch.
 However, to fetch new updates from Linaro Technologies Division after the month ends, you need to update your manifest repository to sync from more